Transform teamwork with Confluence. See why Confluence is the content collaboration hub for all teams.

 • Tailored questionnaires for each type of client

 You’ve probably heard that the best offense is a good defense, and that’s what this step is all about.
-It’s like you’re posting a “beware!” sign for out-of-scope things you think could crop up and make you stray from your goal.
+It’s like you’re posting a “beware” sign for out-of-scope things you think could crop up and make you stray from your goal.

-5. Define the project’s constraints
+5. Learn and detail the project constraints

 You’re not completing this project in fantasy land.
 There are real-world project constraints (budgets, timelines, and resources) you’ll need to work with.
 You’ll define those in this step.